Data Goldmine: Unlocking Zero-and First-party Insights Through Loyalty Programs

 - How can loyalty programs help overcome the results of banning third-party cookies?

-To understand zero-party data, we should start with putting everything we know about all the other data types in some order.
-But, on a quest to find the difference between zero-party data and the rest, let's not forget the basics.
+To understand how to use zero-party data, we should start by putting everything we know about all the other data types in some order.

 What is first-party data?

 First-party data is the data users leave behind while interacting with websites, mobile apps, and such.
-For example, if a customer visits your online store and buys a bike, they will provide you with pieces of information, like their name, home, or email address.
-You can also gather first-party data via online surveys, newsletters, or by asking for feedback.
+For example, if a customer visits your online store and buys a bike, they will provide you with pieces of demographic information, like their name, home, or email address.
+You can also gather first-party data via online surveys, newsletters, asking for feedback, or other methods.

 What is second-party data?